Adrelf/DRL_Continuous_Control/PPO_WIP/README.md

-This folder contains a draft version of PPO algorithm of this environment.
+This folder contains a draft version of PPO algorithm.